VinuthaGit/VinuthaGit/README.md

 🌱 I’m currently learning about ...

 API Testing Tools
-Python in Automation and Different Soft Skilld
+Python in Automation and Different Soft Skills

 📝 I write at ...

 I also blog on the work style of QA Engineer.
 To educate the graduate(Freshers) about the life of professional

-📫 How to reach me
+📫 For More Details

 [LinkedIn](https://www.linkedin.com/in/vinutha-b-1a010b216/)